a-pixel-cloud/GD-project/README.md

 ## Templates
 The existing templates *common.templates.lfg* have been utilised.
 An additional template for grammatical functions (GF) has been developed.

-## Encountered issues and further research directions
+## Remaining challenges and further research directions
 In the course of implementing the grammar, we encountered the following issues:

 - in the phrase-structure rules it was not feasible to unify the constituents under the common XP node.
 Therefore, we included NP, PP and AdvP separately in the CP root node.